Welcome to Foundry Research!

 Steve Mathias

-Executive Director; Clinical Assistant Professor at UBC
+Co-Executive Director; Clinical Assistant Professor at UBC

 Steve Mathias

-Executive Director; Clinical Assistant Professor at UBCSteve Mathias is Executive Director of Foundry, British Columbia’s community-based, integrated health and social service network for young people (12-24 years old) and their families/caregivers.
+Co-Executive Director; Clinical Assistant Professor at UBCSteve Mathias is Co-Executive Director of Foundry, British Columbia’s community-based, integrated health and social service network for young people (12-24 years old) and their families/caregivers.
 Steve trained as a psychiatrist at the University of British Columbia and has obtained fellowships in both Addiction Medicine (ABAM) and Child and Adolescent Psychiatry (FRCPC).
 As a medical student, he co-founded the Community Health Initiative by University Students, which saw an integrated health and social service centre open in Vancouver’s Downtown Eastside, uniquely staffed by volunteer students from ten faculty and departments, working evenings and on weekends.
 In 2009, he co-founded the Inner City Youth Program, the first intensive case management team in Canada to work with homeless and precariously housed youth living in inner city Vancouver.
 In 2014, Steve submitted a proposal to the British Columbia Parliamentary Select Standing Committee on Child and Youth Mental Health, which led to the funding of the initial five Foundry centres.
 From 2017-18, Steve was the co-head of the Department of Psychiatry and Physician Program Director at St Paul’s Hospital in Vancouver.
 Steve recently returned from a one-year sabbatical, spent travelling to thirty-two countries with his wife and three school-aged daughters.

 Kirsten McCulloch